Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

     ![](../media/lab02/exc1-10.png)

-You have now created an authentication strength that restricts the use of SMS OTP as an authentication factor.
+   >**Success!** You have now created an authentication strength that restricts the use of SMS OTP as an authentication factor.

 ### Review
-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Restricted the use of third-party apps to Microsoft verified services.
 - Created an Authentication strength.

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next one.
+Click on **Next** to move on to the next excercise.